alexland/compiled-c-extensions-in-python-libraries/cython-tpl1/README.md

 ========

-_to wrap a c function in a python package:_
+_to wrap c functions in a python package:_

-1. write the c function in a src file w/ a _c_ ext
+1. write the c functions in a src file w/ a _c_ ext

-2. write function prototype in a corresponding header file w/ _h_ ext
+2. write function prototypes in a corresponding header file w/ _h_ ext

 3. put both files in eg, a _lib_ directory